 Private loans are funded by banks, credit unions or other private lending institutions.
-Private loans should be considered as a last resort because their rates, terms and deferment provisions are generally not as favorable as federal student loans.
-Federal student loans are available to most students regardless of income and provide a range of repayment options including income-based repayment plans and loan forgiveness benefits, which other private education loans are not required to provide.
-We encourage all students who are considering private loans to submit a FAFSA to learn about their eligibility for federal loans before applying for a private loan.
+Private loans serve as an alternative funding resource, but typically do not include many of the benefits that federal students loans do such as deferment provisions, fixed interest rates, and income-based repayment plans.
+We encourage all students who are considering private loans to first submit a FAFSA and learn about their eligibility for federal loans before applying for a private loan.

 Lenders are required by federal law to to collect the Private Loan Certification Form.
 If you plan to apply for a private loan, complete and submit this form to your lender.
 For information on the University of California Code of Conduct in regard to preferred lender arrangements, click here: http://www.ucop.edu/sas/sfs/loans/codeofconduct.pdf